 It may mean you have a type of depression triggered by the calendar called Seasonal Affective Disorder, or SAD.

 It's a byproduct of shorter days and longer nights this time of year.
-At least 3 million Americans – and probably many more – wrestle with SAD from September to March, according to Dr. Darlene Ifill-Taylor, who treats patients with SAD at Novant Health Psychiatric Associates.
+At least 3 million Americans – and probably many more – wrestle with SAD from September to March, according to Dr. Obi Ikwechegh at Novant Health Psychiatric Medicine.

-"It can become for some patients pretty significant such that they actually become suicidal," she said.
+"It can become for some patients pretty significant such that they actually become suicidal," said Ikwechegh (pronounced "e-quay-chay").
 "Until you're really in treatment where your physician can help you see that it's every winter, most patients don't know that they have it."